Travel guide

 8. #Métissage

-The vast majority of the Mexican population has both European and Native American blood.
-The Spanish and indigenous populations quickly mixed, resulting in a great mosaic of populations.
-Since most Mexicans are Mestizos, the concept of miscegenation is now central to the Mexican national identity.
+The vast majority of the Mexican population has both European and indigenous blood.
+Spanish and indigenous populations rapidly mixed, giving rise to a great mosaic of populations.
+As most Mexicans are Mestizos, the concept of miscegenation is now at the heart of the Mexican national identity.

 9. #Playa

-For many, Mexico evokes above all white sand beaches bordered by translucent turquoise water...
-It must be said that the country is bathed in the waters of the Pacific Ocean and the Gulf of California to the west, and the Caribbean Sea and the Gulf of Mexico to the east.
-The climate, the sunshine, the palm trees and the palomas do the rest..
+For many, Mexico means white sandy beaches bordered by translucent turquoise water...
+The country is bathed in the waters of the Pacific Ocean and the Gulf of California to the west, and the Caribbean Sea and the Gulf of Mexico to the east.
+Climate, sunshine, palm trees and palomas do the rest...

 10. #Ruins